tacitknowledge/flip/README.md

-Flip feature toggling framework
+# Flip feature toggling framework

-Contents

-1. Overview
-2. Install
-    1. Ant
-    2. Maven
-3. Usage
-4. Licensing

-== 1.
-Overview ==

 This framework is intended to resolve the problem when some features of the application should be disabled.
 Such situations could be as disabling the